qrohlf/sensible-web-development/_chapters/0-schedule.md

 ---

 # Schedule
 This is a general overview for the whole course.
-If you have a question about a specific week's or lab, you can find more info in the introduction to the corresponding chapter.
+If you have a question about a specific week or lab, you can find more info in the introduction to the corresponding chapter.

 Week 0:  (Sep.
 4)
 ---------------------------------------------------------------------------------------------------